Baháʼí Faith in Georgia (country): Early period

 From 1850 onwards, small groups of Bábís spread across the Caucasus including Georgia.
 Jamshíd-i-Gurjí is a noted member of the religion from Georgia who lived in the lifetime of Baháʼu'lláh.
-He was arrested in Constantinople and subsequently rather than being banished with Baháʼu'lláh's party to Akka or others to Cyprus, he was deported to Persia though in transit he was released by the Khurds.
+He was arrested in Constantinople and subsequently rather than being banished with Baháʼu'lláh's party to Akka or others to Cyprus, he was deported to Persia though in transit he was released by the Kurds.

 By the time the effects of the October Revolution began to spread across the Russian Empire transforming it into the Soviet Union, Baháʼís had spread through much of Soviet territory.
 And initially the religion still grew in organization when the election of the regional National Assembly of the Baháʼís of the Caucasus and Turkistan took place in 1925.
 However, with the Soviet policy of religious oppression, the Baháʼís, strictly adhering to their principle of obedience to legal government, abandoned its administration and any properties were nationalized.
 As the institutions of the Baháʼís in the Soviet Republics were progressively dissolved and so disappeared from communication with Baháʼís elsewhere.
 It is known that many were imprisoned and died, some were deported to Siberia, though most were deported to Iran.
 In 1953 Baháʼís started to move to the Soviet Republics in Asia, after the head of the religion at the time, Shoghi Effendi, initiated a plan called the Ten Year Crusade.
 At the culmination of this plan, in 1963, various centers were restored in the region including Georgia, where there was an individual Baháʼí identified in Tbilisi.